EgroegC/WishMinder/README.md

 - **JWT-based authentication** with refresh tokens and secure cookie storage for session management.
 - **Push notification system**, including web subscription endpoints and message delivery when a contact celebrates.
 - **Daily cron jobs** for scanning upcoming birthdays and namedays and triggering notifications.
+- **Encrypted storage of personal data**, such as contact emails and phone numbers, aligning with **GDPR principles** around data confidentiality and privacy.
 - **Swagger API documentation** for all routes.
 - **Production error monitoring** via Rollbar integration.
 - **PostgreSQL database schema** Organized backend with a clear separation between database models (for data access) and service classes (for business logic).